Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language

 \subsubsection{Task Execution Time}

-Another important metric for our system is the task execution time.
 We know that the length of each task $T$ is a random variable.
 Thus, for each task $T$, we should consider the \emph{mean} task execution time over different episodes, $\Gamma_T$.
 We consider the length of each episode, $X_m$, as the task execution time for the task executed during episode $m$.
 To compute $\Gamma_T$, we should calculate the average of the episode length $\Gamma_T = \mathbb{E}\big[X_m\big|V_m =T\big]$, during which task $T$ is executed, where $V_m$ is the index of the task executed in episode $m$ and the expectation is over different episodes.
 The speaker and listener must learn the perfect descriptors of each event and, during the learning process, they cannot perfectly describe the observed event hence delaying the tasks.
 Thus, during learning, we have $\Gamma_T > \mathbb{E}[L_T]$, where $\mathbb{E}[L_T]$ is the expected length of task $T$ calculated over $f_T$.
 However, as the learning evolves over time and the speaker and listener gradually learn the perfect description of the events, we expect that $\lim_{M\rightarrow \infty} [\Gamma_T] \rightarrow \mathbb{E}[L_T]$, where $M$ is the number of episodes.